sergev/gisp/docs/Gisp-Tutorial.md

 ### 7.3 Symbolic Differentiation (SICP Section 2.3)

 SICP's differentiator manipulates algebraic expressions represented as lists.
-The Gisp port stays close to the original, leaning on the new predicate names so we can stay in surface Gisp while still reaching into list structures.
+The Gisp port stays close to the original, leaning on the new predicate names so we can stay in Gisp while still reaching into list structures.

 ```gisp
 func isNumberValue(expr) {